Water flowing through the Lower Granite Dam on the Snake River.

 Rivers, Salmon & Killer Whales

 The Columbia River Basin was once one of the most important salmon-producing river systems in the world, likely responsible for over half the Chinook salmon in the orcas’ range.
-The mouth of the Columbia River is still an important orca foraging hotspot, and in 2019 NOAA scientists proposed “critical habitat” for this region.
+The mouth of the Columbia River is still a vital orca foraging hotspot, and in 2019, NOAA scientists proposed “critical habitat” for this region.

 Dammed to Extinction

-The Snake is the largest river flowing into the Columbia River Basin, and is an important salmon migration route from Idaho through Oregon and Washington.
-In the 1960s, the Government built four dams on the lower Snake, blocking access to thousands of miles of historic salmon spawning habitat, endangering the future of wild salmon in this river system.
+The Snake is the largest river flowing into the Columbia River Basin and is a critical salmon migration route from Idaho through Oregon and Washington.
+In the 1960s, the Government built four dams on the Lower Snake River, blocking access to thousands of miles of historic salmon spawning habitat and endangering the future of wild salmon in this river system.

-In 2000, NOAA Fisheries acknowledged removing these dams would help recover endangered salmon (and whales), but still does not propose their removal.
-This in spite of numerous legal challenges and rulings, and with successful recoveries of other salmon ecosystems following dam breaches.
+In 2000, NOAA Fisheries acknowledged removing these dams would help recover endangered salmon (and whales) but still does not propose their removal.
+This is despite numerous legal challenges and rulings and with successful recoveries of other salmon ecosystems following dam breaches.